For all information and updates on COVID-19 in New Zealand, please go to covid19.govt.nz

 - Mowing of berms will continue, where we can do so safely.

-Noise control services are back to normal.
+Noise control services will continue as normal.

 - Playgrounds and park furniture (like picnic tables and benches) are open.

 - Parks and reserves are open for use to get fresh air and exercise during Alert Level 2,